 Step 3: Plant selection

-Gardens have different variables like sunlight, drainage, and soil quality.
-So it's important to pick plants to grow in your organic garden that suits these conditions.
-If you're ready to select some plants to go into your organic garden, get in touch with All Green.
+Gardens have different variables, like sunlight, drainage, and soil quality.
+So, it's important to pick plants to grow in your organic garden that suits these conditions.
+If you're ready to select some plants to go into your organic garden, contact All Green.
 Our team can help you choose the right fruits and vegetables for your space.

 Step 4: Watering